Why Eating, Drinking, and Applying It To Your Skin Doesn’t Work

 But back to my point: a high-sugar diet increases the rate of glycation, a process in which blood sugars attach to proteins to form new molecules called “advanced glycation end products,” or “AGEs.”
 AGEs damage nearby proteins and can render your naturally occurring collagen supply dry, brittle, and weak.

-Why Collagen Supplements Don’t Work
+Collagen Supplements Don’t Work, and Here's Why

 Is it possible to re-supply our bodies with collagen by simply taking a pill?
 Unfortunately, the answer is no. Not because there aren’t plenty of collagen supplements out there, but because those supplements don’t work.